 Foreign investors should look forward to setting up shop in Canada as tax rates are projected to decrease in the future.

 Canada and the USA share many similarities in business culture.
 This makes it easier for local business owners to migrate up north.

 Canadian demographics are also similar to American demographics in terms of religions and ethnicity.
 Both countries speak English, but French is also spoken in Canada.

 Canadian business dress code is very conservative.
 Canadians are mindful of the weather and dress appropriately to it.

 Punctuality in the workplace is a priority, especially in meetings.
 For an informal social event, it is acceptable to be fifteen minutes late, but no later than thirty minutes.

 Canadians also appreciate eye contact and feel more comfortable talking to you when they can look you in the eyes.

 Personal space may differ, as French Canadians tend to stand closer than two feet from each other.
 Companies that already have offices in the USA will have an easier time adjusting to Canadian business culture than other Western countries.

-NNRoad is here to help any business hoping to make an impact within the Canadian market.
-We offer services that range from employment solutions, company formation, payroll and tax solutions, and benefits administration in Canada.
+We are here to help any business hoping to make an impact within the Canadian market.
+We offer services that range from employment solutions, payroll, mandatory contributions administration in Canada.